gspiegelberg/cloudberry-mon/README.md

-Database Metric Gathering & Health Dashboard Backend
+Cloudberry Monitor

 About:
 ========================================================================

-CBmon is a set of scripts & schema to permit observability of one or many CloudberryDB clusters in the abscence of Greenplum Command Center (GPCC).
+Cloudberry Monitor is a set of scripts & schema to permit observability of one or many Apache Cloudberry (incubating) clusters in the abscence of Greenplum Command Center (GPCC).
 Very likely can also monitor Greenplum (Broadcom) however equally likely to be compatibility issues as one is now closed source.

 Benefits, unlike GPCC, are that this system will catch up even when the database is down.
 It leverages sar logs specifically those created by sysstat 11.7 found in RHEL 8 and variants.
 As long as those files are being written to host metrics will eventually appear.

+Included is a sample Grafana dashboard.
+Grafana is not necessary however due to ease of installation, configuration, flexibility and alerting it is recommended.

 Why not Prometheus?
 It's a fine product designed to do many things.
 Desire was ease of extensibility without having to learn other tech's or languages, maintainable, & live data direct from Cloudberry cluster.
 Tradeoffs.

 Working Configurations:
 ========================================================================
  * RHEL 8 hosts
- * pre-Apache Cloudberry 1.6.0 & Apache Cloudberry main branch
+ * pre-Apache Cloudberry 1.6.0 & Apache Cloudberry (incubating) main branch
  * RHEL 8 based CBmon PostgreSQL

 Untested & needs work: